Scientific Name

 Origin

-Astrophytum myriostigma var. quadricostatum is native to the highlands of northern and central Mexico.
+Astrophytum myriostigma subsp. quadricostatum is native to the highlands of northern and central Mexico.
 It grows in rocky, calcareous soils at elevations ranging from 2,240 to 4,920 feet (750 to 1,500 m).
-It is not accepted as a separate variety and is treated as a synonym of Astrophytum myriostigma.

 Description

-Astrophytum myriostigma var. quadricostatum is a spineless cactus with a usually solitary, quadrangular to almost spherical stem when young, becoming columnar with age.
+Astrophytum myriostigma subsp. quadricostatum is a spineless cactus with a usually solitary, quadrangular to almost spherical stem when young, which becomes columnar with age.
 It has four ribs instead of five, as in Astrophytum myriostigma subsp. myriostigma.
 The stem can grow up to 3 feet (90 cm) tall and 4 inches (10 cm) in diameter.

-The pale yellow flowers can reach up to 3 inches (7.5 cm) in length and 2 inches (5 cm) in diameter.
+The pale yellow flowers can reach a length of 3 inches (7.5 cm) and a diameter of 2 inches (5 cm).
 They appear in succession from spring to fall and last about two days.

 Hardiness